-My new book Spanning the Gaps - the Bridges and Viaducts of the Highland Railway was published on November 1st 2017.
+My newest book Spanning the Gaps - the Bridges and Viaducts of the Highland Railway was published on November 1st 2017.
 As well as the statistics of each structure it has stories - some quite amazing - connected to many of the bridges.
-There are lots of photographs some dating back to 1864, plans and diagrams so lots of things to look at.
+It has photographs, some dating back to 1864, plans and diagrams so lots of things to look at.

 The book opens with a glimpse into the family history of the Patersons dating back to the Battle of Culloden when Donald Paterson was a standard bearer at the Battle of Culloden.
 It concludes with short biographies of all the Paterson civil engineers after the time of William and Murdoch including my Father, also William.

-The book is available from Waterstones, good bookshops and the Highland Railway Society www.hrsoc.org.uk.
+My books are available from Waterstones, The Old School, Beauly https.oldschoolbeauly.com, good bookshops and the Highland Railway Society www.hrsoc.org.uk.